 The Santa Fe Literary Review (SFLR) is published annually by the Santa Fe Community College.
 An in-print literary journal, SFLR features work by local, national, and international writers and artists.
 From June 1 to November 1 each year, we invite submissions of poetry, fiction, dramatic writing, and nonfiction of a general literary interest, as well as visual art.
 In recent issues, we’ve proudly featured the work of such writers as Tommy Orange, Layli Long Soldier, and Kirstin Valdez Quade.

 SFLR aims to promote a diverse range of writers and artists, and to present a wide variety of stories, styles, and cultural perspectives.
 We’re especially committed to promoting voices that aren’t always empowered in the publishing world, so if you’re a writer of color, an Indigenous person, a non-native English speaker, a female, a member of the LGBTQIAPK+ community, a differently abled person, a trauma survivor, or anyone else frequently silenced or ignored by the modern media, please submit.
 SFLR cares about sharing your voice with the world.

 Our 2022 theme is “Resilience: Adaptation, Empathy, and Hope.”
 Our submissions period opens June 1, 2021, and closes November 1, 2021.
-We accept emailed submissions of poetry, dramatic writing, prose, and visual art.
-To submit writing, click here.
-To submit art, click here.
+We accept submissions of poetry, dramatic writing, fiction, creative nonfiction, and visual art.
+Submit your work for free through Submittable: